isomerpages/nlb-biblioasia/_oct-to-dec-2022/Theemithi: A Look at the Full Cycle of Rituals Behind the Festival of Firewalking.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol%2018%20Issue%203/Authors/Nalina_Gopal.png" style="width: 100px; height: 100px;"/>
 	<b>Nalina Gopal</b> is an independent curator and researcher focused on South Asia and its diaspora.
-She is founder of Antati, a historical research and museum consultancy.</div>
+She is founder of Antāti, a historical research and museum consultancy.</div>

 #### **NOTES**